 #

-Susebron led her down into the depths of the palace.
-Siri walked beside her husband, carefully cradled in his arm, a hundred twisting lengths of cloth spinning around him.
+Susebron led Siri down into the depths of the palace.
+Siri walked beside him, carefully cradled in his arm, a hundred twisting lengths of cloth spinning around them.

 Even with that many things Awakened, he still had enough BioChroma to make every color they passed glow brightly.
 Of course, that didn’t work for many of the stones they passed.
 Though large chucks of the building were still black, a good half of it had been turned white.

-And, not just the grey of normal Awakening.
-They had been made a bone white, the color drained completely from them.
-And, becoming that white, they now reacted to Susebron’s incredible BioChroma, splitting back into colors.
+Not just the grey of normal Awakening.
+They had been made a bone white, the color drained completely by the God King’s Awakening.
+And, becoming that white, they now reacted to his incredible BioChroma, splitting back into colors.

 Like a circle, somehow, she thought.
 Colorful, then white, then back to color.

 He led her into a particular chamber, and she saw what he’d told her to expect.
-Scribes crushed by the carpet he’d awakened, bars ripped from their mountings, walls broken down.
+Scribes crushed by the carpets that he’d awakened, bars ripped from their mountings, walls broken down.
 A ribbon shot from Susebron, turning over a body so that she wouldn’t have to see its wound.

 She wasn’t paying much attention.
-In the midst of the rubble were a pair of bodies.
+In the midst of the rubble were a pair of corpses.
 One was Blushweaver, bloody and red, face down.
 The other was Lightsong, his entire body drained of color.
 Like he was a Lifeless.

 He didn’t move though.
 His eyes were closed, and he slept, as if at peace.
 A man sat next to him--Lightsong’s high priest, holding the God’s head in his lap.

 The priest looked up.
-He smiled, though she could see grief in his eyes.
+He smiled, though she could see tears in his eyes.

 “I don’t understand,” she said, looking at Susebron.

 “Lightsong gave his life to heal me,” the God King said.
-“The scribes were about to kill me.
-Somehow, he knew that my tongue had been removed.”
+“Somehow, he knew that my tongue had been removed.”

 “The Returned can heal one person,” the priest said, looking down at his god.
 “It’s their duty to decide who and when.
 They come back for this purpose, some say.
 To give life to one person who needs it.”